Simone Giertz: Early videos and Tested.com

 Giertz created her YouTube channel in March 2013.
 The first video on this channel, posted on September 15, 2014, showed Giertz in front of a wall, showcasing her creation of a popcorn catapult.
 It received little attention.
 Her second YouTube video and first robot-themed video was posted in August 2015, featuring a toothbrush helmet.
 She had made the robot for a children's show pilot on electronics, but she posted it online after the show was not picked up.
 This video was seven seconds long and showed the helmet moving across her face without using toothpaste, unable to reach the back teeth.
 This video went viral.
 She began posting more robots inspired by everyday tasks.
 She posted twelve more videos in 2015, including one in which she electrically shocked her face while she read comments on her videos.

 A video titled "The Breakfast Machine", posted in November 2015, was Giertz's first to feature a robotic arm.
 In the video, it poorly pours milk and cereal, then holds up an empty spoon.
-On November 11, she posted "The Wake-up Machine", an alarm clock that slaps the user by spinning a rubber hand that had originally been a Halloween decoration.
+On November 11, she posted "The Wake-up Machine", an alarm clock that slapped the user by spinning a rubber hand that had originally been a Halloween decoration.
 She posted multiple versions of the video, including one that showed it tangling Giertz's hair.
-She said this creation was "the first one that really took off".
+She would later say that this creation was "the first one that really took off".
 "The Breakfast Machine" and "The Wake-up Machine" each received one million views.
 In December 2015, she posted the "Chopping Machine", which used two knives to slice vegetables, in a video that parodied infomercials.
-Other creations included a drone that cut the user's hair (tested on a mannequin), a robot that used tongs and rubber hands to generate applause, one that shampoos the user's hair, and one that lifts up soup using 3D-printed parts.
+Other creations included a drone that cut the user's hair (tested on a mannequin), a robot that used tongs and rubber hands to generate applause, one that shampooed the user's hair, and one that lifted up soup using 3D-printed parts.
 The short videos of her robots were accompanied by vlogs describing how they were designed.
 Content creation became Giertz's full-time job by March 2016, at which point her YouTube channel had over 100,000 subscribers.
 Her subscriber count reached 200,000 later that year.